FionnT/Paula/README.md

 1/ First amend models.js in server/models to point to your MongoDB instance, then start MongoDB
 2/ Next, insert your relevant data in the .env.example files in root, and /server, then rename them .env

+2a/ For the mediaDir, I would recommend using the below

+    Local: "__dirname, ../../../public"
+    Prod: "/var/www/media"

 3/ Start the Server:

     cd server && npm install && npm start